 Investigating with xperf

-I turned to the most powerful performance investigation tool that I know of: xperf (also known as the Windows Performance Toolkit).
+I turned to the most powerful performance investigation tool that I know of: ETW tracing (aka xperf) using the Windows Performance Toolkit.
 This is a free suite of tools created by Microsoft that lets you profile all aspects of a Windows machine’s performance, from CPU usage, to disk I/O, to memory allocations, and more.
 Xperf is not an easy tool to use, but it rewards expert users with almost unlimited insight into the performance of Windows.

 I decided to use the new Windows Performance Recorder UI (wprui) to record a trace.
-I selected all of the options that were related to memory allocations and told it to log to memory.
-In this mode it continually monitors your system, writing detailed performance information to circular buffers in memory.
+I selected all of the options that were related to memory allocations and told it to log to memory (now I would use UIforETW with VirtualAlloc stacks always checked in the Settings dialog, POOL in Extra kernel flags, and PoolAlloc in Extra kernel stackwalks).
+In this mode wprui or UIforETW continually monitors your system, writing detailed performance information to circular buffers in memory.
 When you notice a performance problem you click the Save button and it saves the buffers to disk.
 Thus, it is a retroactive profiler that can at any given time record the last ~30 seconds of system activity.
 I generally leave in-memory tracing running continuously so that I can always catch rare performance problems, without having to worry about reproducing them.
 When this screenshot was taken I’d had wprui running for most of a week, but the ‘Time’ field wraps after one day.

 Caught in the act

 The memory spikes were mostly happening at random times and were easy to miss, so I wasn’t having any luck recording a trace.
 However I eventually realized that I was getting a memory spike every time that my laptop resumed from standby.
 That made things much easier.
 All I had to do was have wprui recording to memory, then suspend and resume my laptop, log in, and click ‘Save’.
 Done.
-Then I loaded the trace (into xperfview or wpa) and looked for memory related anomalies.
+Then I loaded the trace into WPA (Windows Performance Analyzer) and looked for memory related anomalies.
 This can be tricky because you often don’t know what you are looking for or where you will find it, but when you look at the right graph it is sometimes quite obvious.
 Can you see the oh-so-subtle memory spike in the graph below?

 So far we are seeing similar data to what Task Manager showed us, but with xperf we can dig deeper.
 The trace contains call stacks for, among other things, every pool memory allocation.
 After selecting the appropriate range (from the middle of the spike to the left of it) we can get a summary table.
 By arranging the summary table columns appropriately, sorting by size, and drilling down into the AIFO type (Allocated Inside the selected time range, Freed Outside), we quickly find the 4,294,967,296 byte allocation that is causing all the pain.
 And we have a call stack.